remacs/remacs/README.md

 **Compatibility**: Remacs should not break existing elisp code, and ideally provide the same FFI too.

-**Similar structure**: Code in Remacs should use the same naming conventions and file structure as core Emacs, to make translation straightforward.
+**Similar naming conventions**: Code in Remacs should use the same naming conventions for elisp namespaces, to make translation straightforward.

+This means that an elisp function `do-stuff` will have a corresponding Rust function `Fdo_stuff`, and a declaration struct `Sdo_stuff`.
+A lisp variable `do-stuff` will have a Rust variable `Vdo_stuff` and a symbol `'do-stuff` will have a Rust variaable `Qdo_stuff`.

+Otherwise, we follow Rust naming conventions, with docstrings noting equivalent functions or macros in C. When incrementally porting, we may define Rust functions with the same name as their C predecessors.

 **Leverage Rust itself**: Remacs should make best use of Rust to ensure code is robust and performant.

 **Leverage the Rust ecosystem**: Remacs should use existing Rust crates wherever possible, and create new, separate crates where our